Eurasian hoopoe

-The Eurasian hoopoe (Upupa epops) is the most widespread species of the genus Upupa.
+The Eurasian hoopoe or common hoopoe (Upupa epops) is the most widespread species of hoopoe.
 It is a distinctive cinnamon coloured bird with black and white wings, a tall erectile crest, a broad white band across a black tail, and a long narrow downcurved bill.
 Its call is a soft "oop-oop-oop".

 The Eurasian hoopoe is native to Europe, Asia and Africa.
 It is migratory in the northern part of its range.
-Some ornithologists consider the Madagascar hoopoes as a subspecies.
+Some ornithologists consider the Madagascar hoopoe (U. marginata) as a subspecies.
 The African hoopoe, subspecies U. e. africana, has sometimes been treated as a separate species.